 Everyone seems to understand the problem, now more than ever.
 However, according to a new poll by Pew Research, legislators should not be the ones who will solve it.
 The opposite, indeed.

-Almost 60% of respondents agree that chaos belongs to the companies that created it.
-They also say that by allowing lawmakers to tackle the issue, we are further at risk of restricting our digital freedoms.
+Almost 60% of respondents agree that chaos belongs to who created it.
+They also say that by allowing lawmakers to address the issue, we are further jeopardizing the restriction of our digital freedoms.

 The second part of the poll becomes a little more radical.